Back to Blog

 unhookd:

-• Optional friction before Peeks: breathing exercises, 30-second stretches, exercise snacks
+• Optional friction before Peeks: breathing, stretching, exercise snacks

-• Friction happens before emergency access, not before every use
+• Friction happens only before emergency access, not before every use

 Clearspace: